akauppi/mp/web+cf/README.md

 #### B. Login with custom API tokens

+This is the recommended choice, by Cloudflare.
 Using API tokens allows you *minute* control to what the CLI can and can not do.
-The author prefers this in the long run, since it's always good to run with the minimum set of access rights - especially if you deal with production systems.
+It's always good to run with the minimum set of access rights - especially if you deal with production systems.

 Also, some Cloudflare services (e.g. PubSub, as of May'24) [will request you](https://developers.cloudflare.com/pub-sub/guide/#3-fetch-your-credentials) to create a custom access token.

 One more plus - no special hoops are needed! :) Just a browser, copy-paste.
-Done it!
+Done!

 **Creating an API token**